 “I remember the first time I ran my first CF push command, and I thought, ‘Did it legitimately just deploy this app?’
 Within seconds I was able to access my application and everything was up and running,” Gregory recalled.
 “I thought if I could only show people the features of this platform that they would also see the value.”

-Gregory and team launched a developer roadshow to meet with developers in its three main locations to give them an overview of cloud, Pivotal Cloud Foundry and why this was relevant to them.
+Gregory and team launched a developer roadshow to meet with developers in its three main locations to give them an overview of cloud, VMware Cloud Foundry and why this was relevant to them.
 Developers ended the day with a hands-on lab exercise which sparked a tidal wave of new application development within the company.
 “Our developers, seeing the value and new capabilities, wanted to learn more about cloud-native applications and how the platform could help them iterate their current and future projects faster,” Gregory said.

 Developer enthusiasm for the platform is evident in the adoption numbers.
 In just the past year, PCF users have increased by a factor of 7, from 100 to 700.